Updated March 2021!

 2. It’s Not Easy To Use

-Even if you have something that will set it up for you, you’re not off the hook.
+Even if you have someone who will set it up for you, you’re not off the hook.
 You still have more work to do every time you want to watch TV.

 They’re certainly not “set and forget.”